cliffeby/DuckpinV001/README.md

 If the piCamera was moved, calibration of cropped areas was a challenge.
 Seems like an AI solution could auto correct the position, but it is outside the initial scope.

-I expected that JSON stroed in blob storage could be easily downloaded and analyzed by PowerBI or Power Query.
+I expected that JSON stored in blob storage could be easily downloaded and analyzed by PowerBI or Power Query.
 I didn't find either to be straight forward.
 ### _Results_
 Except for ball capture and counting, the project worked as expected.
 Up pins are reliable detected, and pin patterns are quickly displayed.
 If a pin pattern changes, 2M (about two seconds) of video are sent via IoT to blob storage.
 Post processing generally produces four to five frames of video and centroid calculations are repeatable.